 All IPC Branches are required to appoint a Children's Officer and a Designated Person.
 The roles are predominantly involved in creating and maintaining a child-centred environment for young people, with the Club Children's Officer being a face that young people recognise and someone they know who will listen to their views.
-In Muskerry Pony Club our Children's Officer is Lorraine Desmond.

 The Irish Pony Club Safeguarding Policies and Procedures documentation contains references to all the policies and procedures the IPC have in place for Branches and members to ensure the safety of children and young people whilst taking part in equine activities.